acornprover/acornprover.org/docs/language/classes.md

 sidebar_position: 9
 ---

-# Classes
+# Attributes

-Once you've defined an inductive type or a structure type, you can augment it with additional class methods.
+Once you've defined an inductive type or a structure type, you can augment it with additional attributes.

 For example, let's start with this `LatticePoint` structure type.